tytydraco/yessleep/out/Door_517__Do_NOT_Enter.md

 It was a new job, very well paid.
 The company is based on exporting and importing goods (worldwide).

-The company had 5 floors, and there were some rules, which were quite normal, except one- You can’t  enter Door 517.
+The company’s building consists of 5 floors, and there were some rules, which were quite normal, except one- You can’t  enter Door 517.

-The sign at the ground floor (Floor 1) wrote:
+The sign at the ground floor (Floor 1) says:
 *Floor 1 - Entrance*
 *Floor 2 - Accounting*
 *Floor 3 - Management*